 Selected Previous Work

-A two and a half hour PBS documentary chronicling one woman’s struggle with and death from ovarian cancer.
-Winner, DuPont Columbia Journalism Award
+A two-and-a-half hour PBS documentary chronicling one woman’s struggle with and death from ovarian cancer.
+Winner of the duPont-Columbia Award.

 Producer and Media Director.

 A multi-part documentary telling the year long story of one class of high risk students and their teacher.
 Centerpiece of video conference network for The Big Pictures Schools

 26-part survey of events in American history featuring top historians throughout the country.
 For WGBH/Boston and the Annenberg Channel.

 Under This Sky: Elizabeth cady Stanton in Kansas